analogdevicesinc/lnxdsp-arm-poky-linux-gnueabi-ldr/README.md

 ## Getting Started

-* To build the Linux-hosted bare metal toolchain: make install_arm_none_eabi_toolchain_release
+To build and install the Linux-hosted bare metal toolchain:

-* To build the Windows-hosted bare metal toolchain: make install_arm_none_eabi_toolchain_release BUILD_WINDOWS_CROSS=yes
+    cd src/ldr

-* To build the Linux-hosted Linux-targeting toolchain:
+    ./configure
-  You will need to ensure that the kernel sources that you use can be downloaded into the gnu-arm/src directory in order for the toolchain to build
+    make

-    make install_arm_linux_gnueabi_toolchain_release
+    make install

-* Building the Linux-targeting toolchain on Windows is not supported.
+See the [INSTALL](./src/ldr/INSTALL) file for additional details.

 ## License
 See the [LICENSE](./LICENSE) file for details.